-Several subcortical structures (and more recently also cortical areas) are therapeutic stimulation targets in stereotactic and functional neurosurgery [84] to treat movement disorders (mainly Parkinson's disease), epilepsy, pain, and mental disorders (psychosurgery).
+Several subcortical structures (and more recently also some cortical areas) are therapeutic stimulation targets in stereotactic and functional neurosurgery [83] to treat movement disorders (mainly Parkinson's disease), epilepsy, pain, and mental disorders (psychosurgery).
 The main stereotactic target structures are:

-- Subthalamic nucleus, Fig. 2.11 - Ventrointermediate nucleus of the thalamus, Fig. 2.12 - Globus pallidus interna (medial segment), Fig. 2.13
+- Subthalamic nucleus (a part of the basal ganglia) (Fig. 2.11) - Ventrointermediate nucleus of the thalamus (Fig. 2.12) - Globus pallidus interna (medial segment) (Fig. 2.13)